onap/sdnc-oam/docs/cert_installation.rst

 	*/oam/installation/src/main/yaml*

-Once you are there you need to edit the docker-compose.yaml file to include your directory where you have the zip file and certs.properties located.
+Once you are there you need to edit the docker-compose.yaml file to map the zip file and certs.properties file into the container.

 You need to add in the following lines into the yaml file just below *container_name: sdnc_controller_container* in the file::

 	volumes:
+ 	  - <Your_Workspace>/certs.properties:/opt/opendaylight/certs/certs.properties
-	  - <Your_Workspace>:/opt/opendaylight/current/certs
+	  - <Your_Workspace>/keys0.zip:/opt/opendaylight/certs/keys0.zip

 Once you have the mount path for your files added into the yaml file you can run the following command::